hashp4/100DaysOfYARA/README.md

 - [X] Day 1: YARA rule for WannaCry detection.
 The sample I used is from the PMAT course.
 You can find it [here](https://github.com/HuskyHacks/PMAT-labs/tree/main/labs/4-1.Bossfight-wannacry.exe).
 - [X] Day 2 : YARA rule for process hollowing detection.
 This rule is based on the **sub-technique** T1055.012 that you can find on [MITRE ATT&CK](https://attack.mitre.org/techniques/T1055/012/).
+- [X] Day 3 : YARA rule for detection potential keylogging Windows malware.
+The rule is based both on the **sub-technique** [T056.001](https://attack.mitre.org/techniques/T1056/001/) and the informations on [MalAPI.io](https://malapi.io/).

 ## 📖Source / Documentation
 Here are all the resources I used during this challenge.
 I will try to update it regularly.